 Why did Aurora Innovation choose to attend this year’s HiMSS?

-If we are going achieve our goals and contribute to a digital transformation in healthcare we need to cooperate between several different professions.
 Aurora Innovation has been helping the healthcare sector to improve availability for more than 20 years.
-With a vast knowledge from this area we realise a transformation is needed.
-This need is driven by demographical challenges.
-These challenges mean we will shortly have too few people of working age while a majority of the population will need care.
-Aurora Innovation have to be a part of the digital transformation needed to help healthcare adapt to these challenges.
+With a vast knowledge regarding healthcare availability, we realise a transformation is needed and it is driven by the demographical challenges we know are coming.
+This means we will shortly have too few people of working age while a majority of the population will need care.
+Aurora Innovation want’s to be a part of the digital transformation needed to help healthcare adapt to these challenges.

-What is the biggest challenge facing healthcare this year?
-What insights are we bringing back home with us from HiMSS?
+What is the biggest challenge facing healthcare this year and what insights are we bringing back home with us from HiMSS?

 If availability of data is one of the key elements needed to a digitalised healthcare, the other key is leadership.
 The theme for this year’s conference was ”Champions of Health” – meaning someone who can shoulder the responsibility of moving the healthcare sector forward.
 To succeed we need champions of health on all levels.
 There needs to be champions in all parts of the healthcare sector who are willing to challenge themselves and their colleagues.
 We need healthcare managers who can lead their employees towards an integrated digitalisation.
 Medical doctors who can train their patients on having accountability over their own health.
 Politicians who understand the benefits of a more digitalised healthcare sector.